Calliphoridae: Development

-Hatching from an egg to the first larval stage takes about 8 hours to a day.
-Larvae have three stages of development (instars); each stage is separated by a molting event.
-The instars are separable by examining the posterior spiracles, or openings to the breathing system.
 The larvae use proteolytic enzymes in their excreta (as well as mechanical grinding by mouth hooks) to break down proteins on the livestock or corpse on which they are feeding.
 Blowflies are poikilothermic – the rate at which they grow and develop is highly dependent on temperature and species.
 Under room temperature (about 20 °C), the black blowfly Phormia regina can change from egg to pupa in 150–266 hours (six to 11 days).
 When the third larval stage is complete, it leaves the corpse and burrows into the ground to pupate, emerging as an adult 7–14 days later.

 Food sources

 Adult blowflies are occasional pollinators, being attracted to flowers with strong odors resembling rotting meat, such as the American pawpaw or dead horse arum.
 Little doubt remains that these flies use nectar as a source of carbohydrates to fuel flight, but just how and when this happens is unknown.
 One study showed the visual stimulus a blowfly receives from its compound eyes is responsible for causing its legs to extend from its flight position and allow it to land on any surface.

 Larvae of most species are scavengers of carrion and dung, and most likely constitute the majority of the maggots found in such material, although they are not uncommonly found in close association with other dipterous larvae from the families Sarcophagidae and Muscidae, and many other acalyptrate muscoid flies.